uchicago-cs/chiwebsite/chistributed/architecture.rst

    {"type": "prepare",
     "source": "proposer1",
-    "destination": ["acceptor1", "acceptor2", "acceptor3"],
+    "destination": "acceptor1",
     "proposal_id": 3}

-The broker will simply deliver these messages to the nodes specified in the ``destination`` field.
+The broker will simply deliver these messages to the node specified in the ``destination`` field.

 You should, however, take the following into account: